-6.14 Initiatives taken by the institution to make the campus eco-friendly

-- Planting of suitable tree saplings were undertaken successfully thro' Compensatory Aforestation Programmes as per the guidelines given by the Department of Forests and Wild Life. - Already planted 17,400 nos. of evergreen forest tree species under Compensatory Aforestation Programme were maintained properly - Seedlings growth were monitored periodically. - Auctioning the seasonal usufructs of fruit trees in Campus arranged completed through on line.

-• Already developed gardens in 136 locations covering an area of 3,60,617 Sq.
-Mts. properly maintained to keep the Campus green and to improve bioaesthetic value of the Campus environment.
+- 6.14 Initiatives taken by the institution to make the campus eco-friendly - 1.
+Planting of suitable well grown up tree saplings were undertaken successfully through Compensatory Afforestation Programmes as per the guidelines given by the Department of Forests and Wild Life, Government of Puducherry, while awarding permission for the removal of already existing tree vegetation for constructing new University buildings. - 2.
+The already planted 17,400 Nos. of evergreen forest tree species under Compensatory Afforestation Programme were maintained properly and the seedlings attained proper growth periodically. - 3.
+Auctioning the seasonal usufructs of fruit trees existing in the University Campus for the season 2013 were arranged through online process and completed successfully. - 4.
+The already planted trees seedlings on either side of approach road leading to Silver Jubilee Campus were maintained properly. - 5.
+Site clearance work and displaying of potted plants and other function related works like floral decorations were attended to for various University functions like Annual Convocation, new University building inauguration, International / national Seminars / Conferences, etc., held in the University Campus. - 6.
+Around 136 locations of already developed gardens and tree plantation covering an area of 3,60,617 Sq.
+Mts. in total throughout the University Campus were properly maintained to keep the Campus green and to improve bio-aesthetic value of the Campus environment.